Arkon: Fictional character biography

-In All-New, All-Different Marvel, Arkon is still searching for Polemachus and comes across the survivors of the airplane that crash-landed onto Weirdworld in the Bermuda Triangle.
-He saves them and tells them that they need to get away from the plane wreck.
+During the Secret Wars storyline, Arkon finds himself in Weirdworld, part of Battleworld.
+After many failed attempts to return to Polemachus, Arkon finally arrives at the end of Weirdworld and finds that it is a floating island.
+However, he begins losing all memory of his home.
+Arkon found himself yet again in front of a cliff at the end of Weirdworld.
+Filled with sadness and rage, Arkon tries to kill himself, not knowing that Polemachus is the underside of Weirdworld.
+At the last minute, Arkon gives up on killing himself, intending to conquer Weirdworld instead.
+After being attacked by Morgaine le Fay, Arkon falls from Weirdworld and sees that Polemachus is part of it.
+After Battleworld is destroyed, Weirdworld ends up on Earth-616; Arkon resumes his journey to find Polemachus.

-When Arkon was sighted on Earth, Thundra and Tyndall arrived to look for help in finding him.
-Their search for Arkon was interrupted by the arrival of Warbow and his Crystal Warriors, the Magma Men, and the Savage Elves of Klarn as Thundra tells Tyndall to find the Squadron Supreme.
+In All-New, All-Different Marvel, Arkon is still searching for Polemachus and comes across the survivors of an airplane that crash-landed onto Weirdworld.
+When Arkon is sighted on Earth, Thundra and Tyndall arrive to look for help in finding him.
 When the Squadron Supreme, Tyndall, and Thundra end up on Weirdworld, they are ambushed by Arkon.
-It was discovered that Arkon has been possessed by an evil madness as he assists Modred and Warrior Woman into taking down Nighthawk, Blur, and Tyndall.
-When the three of them bring Nighthawk, Blur, and Tyndall to a specific castle, they find it inhabited by a revived Doctor Druid.
+It is revealed that Arkon has been possessed by an evil madness as he assists Modred and Warrior Woman in taking down Nighthawk, Blur, and Tyndall.